digital-work-lab/open-source-collaboration-game/readme.md

 -->

 - Create a [GitHub account](https://github.com/join)
-- Select two maintainers, form 7 teams (2-4 students each)
+- Select two maintainers, form up to 7 teams (1-3 students each)
 - Give the maintainers 5 minutes to prepare

 ### Round 1 (Maintainers)